 The Motu Trails offer a huge variety of riding within a stunning and undeveloped corner of New Zealand.
 Experience everything from coastal riding, to quiet backcountry roads where you're more likely to see horses than vehicles, and historic single track twisting down through massive native forest.
-With three trails to choose from or the option of combining them all there are plenty of riding options to suit all ages and fitness levels.
+With three trails to choose from or the option of combining them all, there are plenty of riding options to suit all ages and abilities.

 Starting from the stopbanks in the Opotiki township, the trail meanders over the Pakowhai ki Otutaopuku bridge and follows the sand dunes with a number of vantage points to take in the view!
 The trail is undulating but the rises are small and it caters to all abilities of cyclists.

 The return journey can be completed comfortably in two-three hours.
 Tracks have also been formed along Opotiki's stopbanks, so you can circumnavigate much of the town as part of the experience.

 Parking is available at several points, with heaps of parking in town - a short hop from the start of the Dunes trail and the Pakowhai bridge.
 Toilets and a picnic area are located at Hikuwai Beach approximately 3km away from the start of the trail.

 Motu Road Trail :: Intermediate (67 km)

 The 67km Motu Road Trail follows the historic coach road from Matawai (high on the ranges between Opotiki and Gisborne) to the coast; from where you take the Dunes Trail on to Opotiki.
 Opened in 1914, the Motu Road offered the first wheeled-vehicle access through the ranges between the two Bays.